 We are listening to our veterans and incorporating what they tell us into our investigations.
 We received almost twelve hundred postal letters and twenty seven hundred e-mail letters through the Internet.
 Our "veteran contact managers" spoke with almost twenty nine hundred veterans by phone.

 We are systematically investigating and reporting on possible chemical and biological agent exposures.
-This includes substantial field testing to determine the likely level of exposure resulting from the detonations of sarin filled rockets at Khamisiyah.
+This included substantial field testing to determine the likely level of exposure resulting from the detonations of sarin filled rockets at Khamisiyah.
 We have published four information papers and nine case narratives.

 We have extended our inquiries to "other causes" for Gulf War illnesses, such as the fumes from oil well fires, depleted uranium and pesticides.